ageev/SmartHome/vaultwarden/README.md

 4. I use Gandi to manage my domain names.
 Caddy has a module for Gandi, so that's not a problem
 5. 80/443 ports are already in use on my NAS

+You need a real domain name to get HTTPS certificate.
+You need a proper HTTPS certificate for Bitwarden browser plugins to work.
+So I have a DNS record at Gandi (let's say vw.example.com) which points to my local NAS IP.

 ## Vaultwarden design
 Vaultwarden needs https, so everyone is using Caddy (reverse proxy) + let's encrypt certs.
 Caddy can automatically get&renew HTTPS certs.
 So to use Vaultwarden you need: